 Opening the Dore

 by John Frearson; this talk commences at 8:00pm.
-If Exeter Hall is not open, the talk will take place via Zoom.
+It will take place via Zoom.

 Establishing the truth of a WWI friendship between two Wiltshire farmers’ sons, and why one’s marriage to the sister of the other, led to the unexpected discovery of an 18th Century Grant of Arms, several 18th Century family trees, crested china and a signet ring.
 Also an 18th Century print of the College of Arms where a family namesake was Richmond Herald.
 The story of the fortunes of this family of farmers descended from Merchant Mariner adventurers provides a fascinating insight into the 18thC and their descendant families are searched for the linkage that would show why that cache of 18th Century material descended to its present owners.